Adapting a Text-to-Audio Model for Room Impulse Response Generation: Proposed Method

 \subsection{Stable Audio Open}

-Stable Audio Open~\cite{evans2025stable} is an open source TTA generative model synthesizing non-speech audio from natural language prompts.
-The model architecture consists of three core components: 1) a pre-trained T5-base text encoder~\cite{10.5555/3455716.3455856} that extracts conditioning embeddings from input text, 2) a variational autoencoder (VAE) that compresses audio waveforms into a lower-dimensional latent space and decodes them back, and 3) a Diffusion Transformer (DiT) that iteratively denoises the audio latents conditioned on the text embeddings.
+Stable Audio Open (SAO)~\cite{evans2025stable} is an open source TTA generative model synthesizing non-speech audio from natural language prompts.
 Pre-trained on 7,300 hours of Creative Commons-licensed audio, the model is capable of generating high-fidelity 44.1kHz stereo audio from a given text prompt.

-We select Stable Audio Open as our base TTA model for fine-tuning for two reasons.
-First, its generative performance is comparable to proprietary commercial models.
-Second, its fully open-source nature facilitates accessible fine-tuning.
-We fine-tuned the base model utilizing the official \texttt{stable-audio-tools} github\footnote{\href{https://github.com/Stability-AI/stable-audio-tools}{https://github.com/Stability-AI/stable-audio-tools}}.
+The model architecture consists of three core components: 1) a pre-trained T5-base text encoder~\cite{10.5555/3455716.3455856} that extracts conditioning embeddings from input text, 2) a VAE that compresses audio waveforms into a lower-dimensional latent space and decodes them back, and 3) a Diffusion Transformer (DiT) that iteratively denoises the audio latents conditioned on the text embeddings.
+Functionally, the VAE encodes a general audio prior learned from large-scale pre-training and governs the acoustic fidelity of the generated waveforms, while the DiT is responsible for modeling the data distribution in the latent space conditioned on text.